-The longest running American musical- sex, celebrity and murder
+The longest running American musical- sex, celebrity and murder- thanks to OJ Simpson

 It came as something of a surprise to me that the longest running American musical turns out to be a dark, cynical story of corruption and celebrity.
-Chicago the musical is based on a true story of two murdering women in the jazz age of the 20's in Chicago.
-The three main characters are two women who murdered for love, and the sleazy lawyer who tries to get them acquitted.
-Not exactly wholesome Mary Poppins characters here.
+Chicago the Musical is based on a true story of two murderous women in the jazz age of Chicago in the 1920's.
+The main characters are two women who murdered for love, and the sleazy lawyer who tries to get them acquitted.
+Not exactly wholesome Mary Poppins material, but audiences have eaten it up now for five decades.

 The original play was written by Maurine Dallas Watkins, a reporter and playwright who saw how the tragic killings done by these apparently guilty women were played up by the press of that time as a front-page drama to sell newspapers.
 Because of their physical beauty and apparent media stardom, the two women at the center of the story were acquitted.

-Chicago would have then faded back into obscurity were it not for the most splashy celebrity trial of the century, the OJ Simpson murder trial of 1994.
-That trial and its infamy inspired a revival of the musical in 1996, one that still runs today some 23 years later.
+Chicago the Musical might have faded into obscurity were it not for the most splashy celebrity trial of the century, the OJ Simpson murder trial of 1994.
+That trial and its infamy inspired a revival of the musical in 1996, one that still runs on Broadway today some 26 years later.
 The Simpson trial again showed how media, celebrity and crime can all play together in a cynical dance of evidence and characters.
 The story of Roxy Hart and Velma Kelly, the two murderers at the center of Chicago, played right into the cynicism and corruption that are still relevant in American culture.

 In 2002 Chicago took another turn into American culture with a popular movie starring Richard Gere, Renee Zellweger, Catherine Zeta-Jones, and John C. Reilly.
 The movie won best picture that year, Zeta-Jones won best supporting actress, and Zellweger, Reilly and Queen Latifah were all nominated.
 The movie went on to make $306 million worldwide, becoming the highest grossing musical at the time and leading to a revival of the movie musical in Hollywood.